 Yorkshire NHS Organisations Come Together To Form £90m Business

-Two Yorkshire NHS organisations merge to become an £90m supporting a wide range of NHS and other customers across the region.
+Two Yorkshire NHS organisations merge to become an £90m business supporting a wide range of NHS and other customers across the region.

 NHS North Yorkshire and Humber Commissioning Support Unit (NYHCSU) is joining forces with NHS West and South Yorkshire and Bassetlaw Commissioning Support Unit (WSYB CSU) to form NHS Yorkshire and Humber Commissioning Support (YHCS).
 The new organisation employs 1200 people and has bases in York, Willerby, Bradford and Sheffield.